livekit/sip/README.md

 ## Capabilities

-SIP is meant to be a full featured SIP bridge, not all features are implemented yet.
+SIP is designed to be a full-featured SIP bridge, connecting LiveKit sessions with Telephony networks with SIP Trunking.
 Currently, the following features are supported:
 - Dialing Out (Sending INVITEs)
 - Dialing In (Accepting INVITEs)
 - Digest Authentication
 - Touch Tone (Sending and Reading DTMF)

-If you need something added, we would love to hear from you!

 ## Documentation

 ### Workflow

-To accept SIP traffic into your running SIP service, the workflow goes like this:
+To accept inbound calls, the workflow goes like this:

 * create an SIP Trunk with `CreateSIPTrunk` API (to livekit-server)
 * create an SIP Dispatch Rule with `CreateSIPDispatchRule` API (to livekit-server)